Regulatory Model Numbers

 Grounding the Switch

 After mounting the switch into the rack, connect the switch to the data center ground.
-Figure 1 display the location of the grounding pads located on the left of the rear panel.
+Figure 1 - Earth Grounding Pad Sockets displays the location of the grounding pads located on the left of the rear panel.

-Grounding wires and grounding lugs (M4 x 0.7) are not supplied.
+Note: Grounding wires and grounding lugs (M4 x 0.7) are not supplied.
 Wire size should meet local and national installation requirements.
-Commercially available 6 AWG wire is recommended for installations in the US.
+Commercially available 6 AWG wire is recommended for installations in the U.S.

 À la terre et de mise à la terre fils cosses (M4 x 0.7) ne sont pas fournis.
 Calibre des fils doit satisfaire des exigences de l’installation locale et nationale.
 Disponible dans le commerce 6 fils AWG est recommandé pour les installations aux États-Unis.